Jalaibee

-Jalaibee (جلیبی; meaning twist) is a 2015 Pakistani caper action thriller film directed and written by Yasir Jaswal, produced by Eman Syed.
+Jalaibee (جلیبی; meaning twist) is a 2015 Pakistani caper action thriller film directed and written by Yasir Jaswal, and produced by Eman Syed.
 Jalaibee is a joint production of ARY Films & Redrum Films in association with Sermad Films and Jaswal Films.
 The film stars prominent TV actors Danish Taimoor and Ali Safina in lead roles along with Adnan Jaffar, Sajid Hasan, Uzair Jaswal, Wiqar Ali Khan, Sabeeka Imam and Zhalay Sarhadi.

 It is the first Pakistani film to be shot with Arri Alexa camera.
 The film is shot in capital cities Islamabad, Lahore and Karachi.
 Jalaibee features Ford Mustang 73 in the film as well as its mascot.
 It is about the intertwined stories of numerous relatable characters who are all struggling with their problems, and who somehow connect on a unifying level.

+The film focuses on several parallel sub-plots.
+In one of them, two orphans plan a casino heist in order to pay their debts to a local mafia organization.
+In another sub-plot, a mafia don is targeted by a revenge plot, and his front man has to decide how to handle the situation without losing his own influence.
+In a third sub-plot, an aspiring politician is preoccupied with the upcoming elections, and he consequently ignores his daughter's efforts to inform him about her love life.

 Plot

 Jalaibee's story revolves around two orphaned friends Billu (Danish Taimoor) and Bugga (Ali Safina) who get tangled up in a debt with the local mafia called The Unit.
 As they look for ways to pay the debt before The Unit comes to collect, they find out they are in deeper waters than they thought.
 Thinking of different ways to pay the debt, they stumble upon an idea to rob a local casino.
 To execute this heist, they enlist the help of a bar dancer named Banno (Zhalay Sarhadi) to seduce to the owner of the casino.

 At the same time, another man Ali (Wiqar Ali Khan), along with his brother and partner, Jimmy (Uzair Jaswal), wants revenge against The King, a mafia don who killed his father and forced his mother to commit suicide when he was young.
 The King's front man Dara (Adnan Jaffar) is caught between collecting the debt and handling the kidnapping while retaining fear and control over the city.

 Simultaneously, Eman (Sabeeka Imam), the daughter of wealthy industrialist and contender for the Prime Minister's seat, Akbar Chaudhary (Sajid Hassan), is trying to talk to her father about Ali, her beau.
 This proves to be difficult with the election coming closer by the day.